Science based, force-free training.

 Unfortunately in the UK there is no legislation on who can call themselves a dog trainer or behaviourist.
 This results in a market flooded with unqualified “trainers” who may actually be doing more harm than good.
 It can be very difficult to figure out who actually has qualifications and who doesn’t as a pet guardian.
 We have written a blog to help make the distinction between someone who knows what they are doing and those who do not.

 Some people base their career as a dog trainer just on having lived with dogs for a long time.
 This is like letting someone cut your hair, because they have had hair for their own life!
-It doesn’t mean they’ve been doing thing correctly.
+It doesn’t mean they’ve been doing anything correctly.
 And it certainly doesn’t mean they have the skills and education to do a good job!

 What our ethos isn’t